unc-csxl/csxl.unc.edu/docs/angular/resolvers.md

 }
 ```

-First, we use `route.snapshot.data` to retrieve the data object exposed by our route based on the data we retrieved from the resolver!
+First, we use `route.snapshot.data` to retrieve the data object exposed by our route based on the data we retrieved from the Resolver!
 Then, we want to *cast* this data (using the `as` operator) to an object *matching the exact shape as what we provided in `resolve` in the `Route` field above!)
-So, we need to cast this to an object with a field named `organization` that takes in the data type we are expecting from our resolver - a list of organizations!
+So, we need to cast this to an object with a field named `organization` that takes in the data type we are expecting from our Resolver - a list of organizations!

 From there, now the `data` constant is saved to an oject with a single field named `organization`, and this field has been **successfully populated** with the results of `OrganizationService.getOrganizations()` - *no observables or subscriptions needed!*